bnhovde/TVPARTY-example/README.md

 ```

 ## Creating a new game
 TVPARTY provides a few helper methods and events, but it's up to you to build your own games.

-Have a look at the example game for inspiration.
+> TIP: Have a look at the example game "Let's drink" for inspiration.

 To create a new game:
 - 1: Create a new folder in the `/Games` directory to hold your game logic.
 - 2: Add any static assets (images etc) to the `/public/assets/[gameName]` folder.
 - 3: Add your game to the `/Games/games.js` file to make it available to the app.
-- 4: Wrap your main game file in the `gameWrapper` component. (see API below)
-- 5: Go wild!
+- 4: Go wild!

 ## API